Bertrand Herz and Yvette Lévy

 Yvette Lévy © Shoah Memorial

-Yvette Lévy is 16 years old in 1942.
-Young scout, she is responsible for recovering the children whose parents were arrested during the Vel'd'Hiv roundup.
+Yvette Lévy was 16 years old in 1942.
+As a young girl scout, she is responsible for recovering the children whose parents were arrested during the roundup of the Vél’d'Hiv.
 They will then be placed in a reception house in Paris, rue Lamarck.
-But during the night of 21 to 22 July 1944, the children from all the homes in the Paris region were arrested and transferred to Drancy.
-Yvette and the children are deported to Birkenau on July 31, 1944.
+But on the night of 21 to 22 July 1944, children from all the homes in the Paris region were arrested and transferred to Drancy.
+Yvette and the children were deported to Birkenau on 31 July 1944.

 In the presence of Bertrand Herz and Yvette Lévy, witnesses.